dchosnek/build-puzzle-dictionary/README.md

 # Build puzzle dictionary

-Building a dictionary to be used for multiple word-based puzzles
+Building a dictionary to be used for multiple word-based puzzles.
+The file `dictionary-verified.txt` contains over 60,000 English words (one per line) that have been verified by an online dictionary API.

-### This is work in progress!

-So far, I have scripts in multiple languages for pulling English words from a CSV containing blog articles.
-The CSV comes from Kaggle and is titled [Blog Authorship Corpus](https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus).
+# Process for building the dictionary

+There are two main steps, both of which were lengthy.

+1. Extract words from a repository of blogs
+1. Determine which of those words are real English language words

+## Extract words from a repo of blogs

+There is a repo of blogs on Kaggle titled [Blog Authorship Corpus](https://www.kaggle.com/datasets/rtatman/blog-authorship-corpus).
 It provides the full text from more than 600,000 blogs.
+That is our source for English words.

+I have scripts in multiple languages for pulling English words from this CSV.

 Roughly, the flow of all of these scripts is:
 1. Import the CSV and operate only on the `text` column.